kailash-manasarovar/statement/docs/timeline/2025/april.md

 - I have no idea what any of this means.
 - I still don't but I suspect it's mousse activity.
-- I guess they were confirming that the trumpet-teacher gang contains known serial killers.
+- I guess they were confirming that the trumpet-teacher gang (I still thought there was only one at this time) contains known serial killers.
+Tell us something we don't know!
 - I'd better re-read the chapter now.. it's the one about the water I think, let's see... no, no, it's not the water one, it's the mighty empire crashing to the ground one.

 ## Shoe Zone Harlow, Essex